ChromaPDX/ofxTableView/README.md

 TO DO:

-!! remove cell, obviously a big one + memory cleanup will happen soon.
+0% !! remove cell, obviously a big one + memory cleanup will happen soon.

-'data source' for model objects / refresh controller not yet implemented. table views are currently created programatically. working on Block animation system.
+0% 'data source' for model objects / refresh controller not yet implemented.

+50% Working on Block animation system.

 Dependencies + ackknowledgements :